 Pazgas www.pazgas.co.il • *9636 • 1-800-66-77-88

 Before you leave, let the Arnona office know that you are moving.
 If you’ve already paid Arnona for the full year and need a refund, they will return whatever money you paid beyond your period of residency.
 If you have not yet paid your Arnona bill for the current year, they will generate a bill that covers up until your date of departure.
-To take your name off the Arnona bill, if you hold teudot zehut, simply fill out the online form provided by the Iriyah for renters leaving their apartments.
+To take your name off the Arnona bill, simply fill out the online form provided by the Iriyah for renters leaving their apartments.
 You will need the ID information and confirmation of your landlord aside from relevant dates and property details.

 Bituach Leumi can be cancelled from abroad.